microsoft/VSProjectSystem/doc/extensibility/IDynamicEnumValuesProvider.md

 ###Changes coming in Update 1
-`TryCreateEnumValueAsync` will be connected and is called whenever the user submits a new value to the property `AllowCustomValues` is now obsolete and will be removed in future versions
+`TryCreateEnumValueAsync` will be connected and is called whenever the user submits a new value to the property `AllowCustomValues` is now obsolete and will be removed in a future version

-When a user submits a value `TryCreateEnumValuesAsync` will be called first with that value.
-If a task of null is returned CPS will then call `GetListedValuesAsync` and try to match the user supplied value to an existing `IEnumValue`.
+When a user submits a value, `TryCreateEnumValuesAsync` will be called first with that value.
+If a task with a null result is returned, CPS will then call `GetListedValuesAsync` and try to match the user supplied value to an existing `IEnumValue`.
 If that also returns null then the user supplied value will be placed directly into the property field.

 ## Usage